greyblake/greyblake.github.com/source/_posts/2012-12-14-custom-expectations-with-rspec.markdown

 it must be convenient to use and easy to read.
 So turn on your imagination and spend some time on it.

-In my example I'm gonna create an expectation to test text written standard output and standard error.
+In my example I'm gonna create an expectation to test text written to standard output and standard error.
 There are samples how I wanna use it(desired DSL):